Imaginary Geometry I: Interacting SLEs: The non-boundary-intersecting regime

 It suffices to exhibit angles $\theta_j$ satisfying~\eqref{eqn::angle_assumption} and stopping times $(\wt{\tau}_j)$ such that the flow line $\wt{\eta}$ of the GFF $\wt{h}$ with angles $\theta_1,\ldots,\theta_\ell$ and angle-change times $\tau_1,\ldots,\tau_{\ell-1}$ is unbounded as $\ell \to \infty$.
 To this end, we let

 Note that this particular choice may not lie in our fixed dense set of angles satisfying~\eqref{eqn::angle_assumption}.
 It will be clear from the proof, however, that we can achieve the same effect by approximating the $\theta_j$ by elements of this set.
-Our stopping times will also not necessarily lie in our fixed dense subset of $(0,\infty)$, however, it will also be clear from the proof that the path we construct will still be contained in $\lightcone(\eta_{\phi_1 \cdots \phi_k},\sigma)$ by the continuity of our angle varying trajectories.
+Indeed, to see this, we just have to explain why an angle-varying flow line with angles contained in $\{-\tfrac{\pi}{2},\tfrac{\pi}{2}\}$ can be approximated arbitrarily well by an angle-varying flow line with angles in a dense subset of $[-\tfrac{\pi}{2},\tfrac{\pi}{2}]$.
+It suffices to explain why if $(\wt{\theta}_n)$ is a sequence of angles in $[-\tfrac{\pi}{2},\tfrac{\pi}{2}]$ which decrease to $-\tfrac{\pi}{2}$ as $n \to \infty$ then the sequence of flow lines with angles $\wt{\theta}_n$ converge to the flow line of angle $-\tfrac{\pi}{2}$.
+Note that the SDE which describes the driving function for a flow line of angle $\wt{\theta}_n$ is that of an $\SLE_\kappa(\ul{\rho}_n)$ process which, for large $n$, has weights which are close to those which correspond to the driving function of the flow line with angle $-\tfrac{\pi}{2}$.
+It is thus a simple matter using the Girsanov theorem to see that the laws of the driving functions of the flow lines with $\wt{\theta}_n$ converge to that of the driving function of the $-\tfrac{\pi}{2}$ angle flow line as $n \to \infty$.
+Moreover, by monotonicity, the flow lines themselves each drawn up to a fixed time $t$ convergence almost surely (say, with respect to the Hausdorff topology after conformally mapping to a bounded domain) to a limiting hull.
+This gives a coupling of two growing families of hulls whose Loewner driving functions have the same law but with one almost surely to the left of the other.
+This can only be the case if the two processes are equal.
+Our stopping times will also not necessarily lie in our fixed dense subset of $(0,\infty)$, however, it will also be clear from the proof that the path we construct will still be contained in $\lightcone(\eta_{\phi_1 \cdots \phi_k}^{\sigma_1 \cdots \sigma_k},\sigma)$ by the continuity of our angle varying trajectories.